oaripay/ebsi-core-services/README.md

 The Ledger API is a Core Service of the EBSI platform providing access to the EBSI Ledger Protocol(s) and Smart Contracts services running at the lower layer Chain & Storage.

-EBSI V2 Ledger API provides capabilities to interact (Read and Write) with Hyperledger Besu and (Read-Only) for Fabric ledgers.
-As a remark, for EBSI v2.0, in order to interact with the Fabric node clients, consumers must install the Fabric SDK kit because Fabric ledgers has not a full feature set natively exposed by a REST API.
-Only a limited set of features are exposed.
+EBSI V2 Ledger API provides capabilities to interact (Read and Write) with Hyperledger Besu.

 As a general principle, only EBSI Core Service API, acting as JSON-RPC proxy for the end-users can have access to the Ledger API JSON RPC Proxy, meaning end-users have no direct access to the EBSI Ledgers clients software running on MS nodes.